-“NaoTrac” the First Autopilot Surgical Robot for Brain Surgery
+“NaoTrac” the First-in-human in Tzu-Chi Medical Center for Brain Surgery

 NaoTrac is a robotic-assisted surgical system for brain surgery with autopilot navigation.
 It is designed and produced by Brain Navi Biotechnology, a Taiwan-based startup.
 The device combines AI, machine vision and robotic technology to provide a procedural solution for surgical planning, precise anatomical location of the patient and accurate handling of instruments.